 I don’t recommend it as a strategy, but there are authors who do next to no book marketing but have top notch listings and it’s enough to generate consistent sales.

 The idea behind book promotion sites is that they will send details of your book out to their mailing list and you will see a boost in downloads and possibly receive reviews as a consequence.
-I won’t go into the pros and cons of book promos here, but as a concept it’s a great way to get more people to visit your Amazon page with minimal work needing to be done by you.
+I won’t go into the pros and cons of book promos here, but as a concept it’s a great way to get more people to visit your Amazon page with minimal work needed from you.

 Of course, you’ll want your Amazon listing to be awesome for the promo to really pay off, so see above!

 There are many, many promo sites available.
 Some are free, some charge a fee.
 Some are great, some less so.
 A good starting point for investigating promos is Kindlepreneur’s epic list of the top sites.

 Paid ads are appealing because they, in theory, will drive readers to your book on autopilot.
 All you need to do is set them up and wait for the sales to roll in.
 However, let me repeat, in theory.

 The thing about ads is you’ve got to get them right.
 There’s cold, hard cash involved and no one wants to be throwing that away.
 But if your ads are not well optimised or targeted, that’s exactly what you could end up doing.